daattali/beautiful-jekyll/_drafts/three-things-you-need-to-know-to-create-a-simple-homeschool-routine.md

 ## Complicated homeschool routines that don't work for your family can lead to burnout

 At the beginning of January, I tried a new to us homeschool routine, but I ended up burning out after two weeks.
 I'm laughing because I should've seen it coming.[ The simple routine and rhythms I had before](https://www.simplehomemom.com/our-slow-and-simple-homeschooling-routine/) have been working for us so well for a long time.
 And when I stepped it up a notch from what was working, I definitely felt the burnout.
 Complicating things or just too much in the homeschool day can lead to burnout, I've always found.
 For refererence, my kids are 10, 7, almost 5, and almost 2.
-For more on homeschool mama burnout, check out [@homeschoolmama_self_care](https://www.instagram.com/homeschool_mama_self_care/) on Instagram.
+For more on homeschool mama burnout, check out Teresa over on her blog [here](https://capturingthecharmedlife.com/).
 She's all aboout sharing tips to help homeschool moms in particular avoid burning out.

 **_What did I change up in our homeschool routine that led to burnout?_**